dafmontenegro/gabo-rag/README.md

 ## 2. How to run Ollama in Google Colab?

 ### 2.1 Ollama installation
 For this, we simply go to the [Ollama downloads page](https://ollama.com/download/linux) and select **Linux**.
-The command is as follows `curl -fsSL https://ollama.com/install.sh | sh`
+The command is as follows

 ```bash
 !curl -fsSL https://ollama.com/install.sh | sh